This article by Jerry Cates was first published on 25 December 2014, and last revised on 28 March 2022. © Bugsinthenews Vol. 15:12(02):

 Bed Bugs — A Case in Point.

 Forensic pest management is the best way to deal with most pests in most settings, but in certain settings it is absolutely crucial.
 Pest management in high-risk settings, such as scientific and industrial laboratories, hospitals, and nursing homes, for example, should always be conducted by forensic pest specialists.
 In other situations — for example restaurants or residences beset by recurring pest issues that are not being resolved by their pest management providers — forensic pest management is the only way to obtain and maintain control of even routine pest issues.
-But when special, non-routine pests rear their ugly heads, forensic pest management becomes imperative.
+But when special, non-routine pests rear their ugly heads, the imperative of forensic pest management is most visible.
 Bed bugs are an excellent example.

 A previous article posted here last October mentions that some 30-40% of the bed bug inspections performed by EntomoBiotics Inc., even for clients who were 100% convinced they have bed bugs, yield negative results.
 No bed bugs are present.
 Though the humans living in those homes are suffering from recurring skin lesions that are consistent with bed bug bites, their lesions are caused by something other than bed bugs (OTBB).
 Another, earlier article, published here in September, 2013, describes some of the OTBB agents and organisms that are often responsible for such lesions.